 Contents and Quick Navigation

-Choosing the right harness for your Cockapoo is something that needs a bit of time and thought put into it.
+Choosing the best Cockapoo harness is something that needs a bit of time and thought put into it.

 The perfect harness will let you keep him safely under control while walking without hurting him or making him uncomfortable.
 On the other hand, if you choose poorly then you might not be able to fully control him and he might even get badly hurt if he pulls a lot and it cuts into him.